 9.1 Who qualifies to be a provisional taxpayer?

-A provisional taxpayer is
+A provisional taxpayer is -

-- any individual who earns business income or farming income; - any company or close corporation; or - any person who is notified by the Commissioner that he or she is a provisional taxpayer.
+- any individual who earns business income or farming income (that is, income other than remuneration); - any company; or - any person who is notified by the Commissioner that he or she is a provisional taxpayer.